2016 – Fly Antarctica – Circle Crossing

 Transfer to the city will be available for passengers staying overnight in Punta Arenas.
 One complimentary hotel night in Punta Arenas is offered upon request on Day 9 of the Travel Program.

-Having made five Antarctic voyages, each time suprised by how different the light and weather are, we find ways to improve our Antarctica experiences each time and are dedicated to making this a once in a lifetime experience.
+Having made six Antarctic voyages, each time surprised by how different the light and weather are, we find ways to improve our Antarctica experiences every time and are dedicated to making this a once in a lifetime experience.

 - D65 – Facebook